monsonite/MINT/README.md

 User Variables are assigned to the lowercase alpha characters using a routine called var\_ The user variables are stored in an array of 26 pairs of bytes in RAM.
 The lowercase character is a shorthand way of addressing the pair of bytes that holds the variable.
 It is not usually necessary to know specifically at what address the variable is held at, as it can always be accessed using its name.

-For example, the variable addressed by the lowercase character "a" is held in RAM locations 34816 and 34817.
-Variable "b" will be held in the next locations 34818 and 34819 and so on up to "z".

 When a lowercase character is interpreted the variable handler routine converts it to a 16-bit address, and places that address on the top of the stack.

-COMMANDS

-User Commands are what gives MINT its power and flexibility.
-Each uppercase letter is a substitute for an address in RAM, where the users code routines are held.
-For example you may have a routine which produces a hexadecimal dump of the contents of memory.
-You choose to use the D command to initiate this routine, D for DUMP.
-You may also pass parameters to a user routine via the stack.
-In the case of a hex dump routine it would be common to give it the starting address of the section you want to dump, and this might be written 1234 D. On pressing return, the command will be interpreted and the dump routine will commence printing from location 1234.
-There are clearly 26 User Commands which is usually enough for most small applications.
+SYSTEM VARIABLES
+System variables contain values which MINT uses internally but are available for programmatic use.
+These are the lowercase letters preceded by a \ e.g. \a, \b, \c etc. However Mint only uses a few of these variables so the user may use the other ones as they like.

 PRIMITIVES

-A primitive is a built in function, normally stored in ROM and not usually needed to be modified by the User.
+A primitive is a built-in function, normally stored in ROM and not usually needed to be modified by the User.
 Primitives will include the familiar mathematical functions such as ADD, SUBtract, MULtiply and DIVide, and also boolean logic operations such as AND, OR, XOR and INVert.

 There are also a small group of primitives that perform operations on the stack, DUP is used to duplicate the top item, DROP will remove the top item, making the second item available.
 SWAP will exchange the top two items, effectively placing the second item on top.

 In total, MINT contains 33 primitives which are executed when the interpreter finds the relevant symbol.
 Some of these will be commonly used arithmetic symbols like "+" and "-" Others are allocated to punctuation symbols.
 The full-stop, or dot character is used to print out the number held on the top of the stack.

+ALTERNATE CODES
+Because ASCII provides only a limited set of symbols to use as primitives, MINT extends the basic set with a set of symbols prefixed by a \.
+An alternate code is any symbol or uppercase letter starting with a \ e.g. \+ \D etc. Alternate lowercase letters serve as system variables

+USER COMMANDS

+User Commands are what gives MINT its power and flexibility.
+Each uppercase letter can be assigned a routine written by the user in the Mint language.
+For example you may have a routine which produces a hexadecimal dump of the contents of memory.
+You could define a routine at D for this DUMP operation.
+You may also pass parameters to a user routine via the stack.
+In the case of a hex dump routine it would be common to give it the starting address of the section you want to dump, and this might be written 1234 D. On pressing return, the command will be interpreted and the dump routine will commence printing from location 1234.
+There are clearly 26 User Commands which is usually enough for most small applications.

+## Using MINT on the TEC-1

+MINT was designed for for small Z80 based systems but specifically with the small memory configuration of the TEC-1 single board computer.
+It is only 2K to work with the original TEC-1 and interfaces to the serial interface via a simple adapter.

+On initialisation it will present a user prompt ">" followed by a CR and LF.
+It is now ready to accept commands from the keyboard.

 ## Using MINT on the RC2014

-MINT was developed for the RC2014 Micro Z80 Single Board Computer.
+MINT was also developed to run on the RC2014 Single Board Computer.
 This board is supplied with a comprehensive Monitor program (The Small Computer Monitor (SCM) by Stephen Cousins).
 A 32K ROM contains the monitor and BASIC between $0000 and $7FFF.
 The 32K RAM starts at $8000, and MINT is loaded in to run from address $8100.

 If necessary, you can use the serial getchar and putchar routines that are available within the Small Computer Monitor